guybedford/proposal-export-star-default/README.md

-# ECMAScript Proposal: Removing default export exception for `export *`
+# ECMAScript Proposal: Include default export in `export * from 'module'`

 **Stage:** 0